Jet: Multilevel Graph Partitioning on Graphics Processing Units: Partitioner Performance Evaluation

-Overall, our GPU partitioner is consistently faster than CPU competitors, with shorter runtimes than any competitor in over 85\% of test instances.
-We find that our partitioner was faster than Mt-KaHIP MLS on over 99\% of test instances, and more than twenty times faster in over 40\% of test instances.
-In comparison to KaMinPar, our partitioner is faster in over 90\% of instances and at least twice as fast in over 65\% of instances.
-Versus Mt-Metis HS, our runtime was better in over 90\% of test instances, and at least twice as fast in over 60\% of instances.
-Our partitioner is more than 20$\times$ faster than Metis in over 40\% of test instances, similar to Mt-KaHIP MLS.
+Our GPU partitioner is consistently faster than our CPU competitors, with shorter runtimes than any competitor in more than 85\% test instances.
+We found that our partitioner was faster than mt-KaHIP MLS on more than 99\% test instances (see Figure \ref{fig:time_profiles}), and more than twenty times faster on more than 40\% test instances.
+Compared to KaMinPar, Figure \ref{fig:time_profiles} shows that ours is faster in more than 90\% instances and at least twice as fast in more than 65\% instances.
+Compared to Mt-Metis HS, our runtime was better in more than 90\% test instances and at least twice as fast in more than 60\% instances.
+Our partitioner is faster than Metis by more than 20x in over 40\% of test instances, similar to mt-KaHIP MLS.
+Our partitioner is faster than Mt-KaHyPar-D by at least 10x in over 70\% of test instances.
+The runtime performance of mt-KaHIP is surprising; in Figure \ref{fig:parttime_exp}, it only achieves superior geometric mean runtimes to Metis on our $k=32$ and $k=64$ experiments.
+In the same figure, our partitioner shows similar performance trends across experiment configurations.
+In Figure \ref{fig:parttime_class}, our partitioner achieves strong runtime results on artificial complex, biology, road network, semiconductor, and social network graphs.
+Our partitioner achieves similar runtime performance to Mt-Metis HS on the finite element graphs, and it also achieves similar performance to KaMinPar on the web crawl graphs.
+KaMinPar achieves much better performance than our partitioner on the circuit5M graph.